 - Retain more information

 - Identify why you are reading this piece of material

-- Preview the text before you read
+- Preview the text before you read to be selective

 - Make sure your reading environment isn’t distracting

 I often forget stuff and put it down to galloping old age - listening to Phil Chambers not only helped me to understand why I forget to remember (yes that's right) he also explained some really simple, genius ways I could give my powers of memory a boost...
 Phil is brilliant, his teaching style is great fun and you'll leave knowing how to control your powers of recall.